English Electric Balloon: History

 In 1975, Balloon tram No. 707 became the first tram to carry an all-over advert for Empire Pools.
 Various all-over adverts have since appeared on several Balloon tramcars.

 Between 1979 and 1982, Balloon cars 725 and 714 were totally rebuilt into two new Jubilee cars, 761 and 762 respectively.
 The reconstruction of 725 included moving the stairs to the ends, removing the central doors to increase capacity and extending its body length.
 However, 762 retained the central doors to improve passenger flow at stops.

 During 1980, an accident at the Pleasure Beach loop involving two Balloons crashing into each other caused 705 and 706 to be withdrawn.
 705 was scrapped whilst 706 was rebuilt as an open-topper, later named Princess Alice.

 In 1989, Alan Bradley, a character in the soap opera Coronation Street, was killed when he was hit by Bispham bound tram 710 outside the Strand Hotel on North Promenade.

-During the 1990s and through to the 2000s a number of Balloons that had been withdrawn from service were heavily modernised, with four of them, 707, 709, 718 and 724 re-emerging with flat ends and modern interiors known as the Millennium cars, due to their appearance and modernisation occurring at the end of the 2nd millennium CE to the beginning of the 3rd millennium CE.
+During the 1990s and through to the 2000s, a number of Balloons that had been withdrawn from service were heavily modernised, with four of them (707, 709, 718 and 724) re-emerging with flat ends and modern interiors known as the Millennium cars, due to their appearance and modernisation occurring at the end of the 2nd millennium CE to the beginning of the 3rd millennium CE.

 Balloon tram 719 was one of those that was modernised in the 1990s, where it was given a unique all-over advert for Wall's Ice Cream in 1996.
 This advert featured unique curvaceous seating inside and a sales counter in one of the saloons where ice cream could be bought on board.
 It also featured two big illuminated ice cream cone models outside on the upper deck, with one on each end and other various shapes all over the body of the tram.
 Illuminated upper deck side panelling and illuminated entrance doors also featured with this advert.
 The sales counter was removed at the end of the 1996 season.
 After an updated all-over advert for the same company appeared in 2001, the advert was removed at the end of the 2006 season.

-From the 17 October 2002, the Balloons (and all other double decker trams) were banned from going north of Thornton Gate due to the poor condition of the track.
+From 17 October 2002, the Balloons (and all other double decker trams) were banned from going north of Thornton Gate due to the poor condition of the track.
 Following heavy repair work the Balloons were allowed back from Easter 2004.